 When a cheeky media space became available on the M6, one of the busiest motorways in England, Gorilla decided they wanted to take advantage.
 The solution?
 A bright orange, attention-grabbing, location-specific ad which got the product’s main benefit across faster than a speeding commuter.

 The publication: DIY Week – the magazine for people in the DIY, hardware and homeware market.
-The challenge: fill a four-page wrap with all things Gorilla (and sister brand, O’Keeffe’s Working Hands hand cream).
-Here’s how we did it – leading with the fact that 2016 was the Chinese Year of the Monkey.
+The challenge: fill a four-page wrap with all things Gorilla (and sister brand, O’Keeffe’s).
+Here’s how I did it – leading with the fact that 2016 was the Chinese Year of the Monkey.

 With each year these get a bit tougher to crack.
 For 2016 I came up with the idea of using an S-fold format with a typographical reveal which illustrates one of the product range’s main properties – that it sticks things firmly in place.